sarutlaa/tinitiate-aws-glue/markdown/IAM-prerequisites.md

 - This policy allows the crawler to read data (GetObject) and potentially write temporary files (PutObject) during the crawling process.
 - Enter a descriptive name for your policy (e.g., "S3AccessForGlueCrawler") and click "Create policy".

 #### b) Glue Service Role Policy:
+Lets now create a policy for Glue
+- Under IAM services, click on "Policy" from the left-hand sidebar.
+- Click the "Create Policy" button.
+- In the "Choose a role type" section, select "AWS service".
+- From the list of services, choose "Glue".
+- Click "Next: Permissions".
 * Click on the "Attach existing policies" button.
-* In the search bar, type "AWSGlueServiceRole" and select the policy.
+* In the search bar, type "AWSGlueServiceRole".
   ![Crawler_3](images/AWSGlueservicerole.png)
 * Click "Attach policy".
 * Below Json policy is for Glue Service Role